Manoa International Exchange Advisory Committee (MIXAC)

 As of November 2018, the Manoa International Exchange (MIX) Office has convened a new faculty advisory council, the Manoa International Exchange Advisory Committee (MIXAC) to assist with the formal review of new and existing international student exchange agreements and to aid the MIX Office in the promotion, facilitation, and integration of new and existing international student exchange agreements at the University of Hawaii at Manoa.
 The Committee consists of five faculty members, one APT, and is chaired by the Director of Manoa International Exchange, Vinnie Burns.
-Assistant Vice Chancellor for the Office of International and Exchange Programs (OIEP), R. Anderson Sutton, serves ex officio.
+Assistant Vice Chancellor for the Office of Global Engagement (OGE), R. Anderson Sutton, serves ex officio.
 The committee holds regular meetings every two months to review new and existing programs.

 Any UHM faculty member who wishes to propose and develop a new International Student Exchange Partnership should contact Vinnie Burns, the MIX Director, at firstname.lastname@example.org, to request the appropriate proposal forms and to go over the proposal process.

 Submission of an agreement proposal or renewal form does not automatically lead to approval of a program.
 The following criteria will be considered when reviewing proposal or renewal forms:

 - University and subject rankings